X

 In many communities, you can find a credit union right across the street from a bank.
-And at either one you can get easy, convenient access to a full selection of financial products and services including federally-insured checking and savings accounts as well as home, auto and business loans.
+Both offer convenient access to checking and savings accounts, loans, and other financial services — all federally insured for your peace of mind.

 So, why does it matter which one you choose?

-Well, here are four key differences between a credit union and a bank and what that means for you and your money:
+Here are four key differences between a credit union and a bank — and what they mean for you and your money:

 Type of Ownership

-Traditional banks provide financial services to customers and try to do so in a way that maximizes profits for shareholders.
-A credit union, on the other hand, is a financial cooperative made up of members, not customers.
+Traditional banks provide financial services to customers and focus on maximizing profits for shareholders.
+A credit union, on the other hand, is a financial cooperative made up of members — not customers.

-While a bank’s profits get distributed to shareholders, a credit union returns profits to members in the form of better rates and lower fees.
+While a bank’s profits are distributed to shareholders, a credit union returns earnings to members through better rates and lower fees.

 “Our members are our owners.
-That’s who we’re in business for,” said Liz Amundson, director of compliance and audit at Honor Credit Union, which has 28 member center locations in southwest Michigan and the Upper Peninsula.
+That’s who we’re in business for,” said Liz Amundson, Director of Compliance and Audit at Honor Credit Union, which has 28 member center locations across Southwest Michigan and the Upper Peninsula.

 “Credit unions are run by the people in the community, and the foundation of a credit union is people helping people in their community.”